Video game addiction: Governmental concerns

+The government of North Korea has produced propaganda warning against problematic smartphone use and video game addiction.

 Deaths

-There have been at least a few deaths caused directly by exhaustion from playing games for excessive periods of time.
+Gaming addiction also can cause deaths, whether directly or indirectly, to gamers.
+Causes of deaths are mostly associated through exhaustion from playing games for excessive periods of time leading to heart-related diseases, or affect one's emotions and behavior patterns.

 China

 In 2005, thirteen-year-old Zhang Xiaoyi committed suicide by jumping from the top of a 24-story tower block in his home province Tianjin.
 After previously having spent two straight days playing online role-playing games in an Internet cafe, Zhang had told his parents that he had "been poisoned by games and could no longer control himself".
 His parents sued Aomeisoft, the China-region publisher of the game World of Warcraft.
-The head of a software association said to gaming website Play.tm that same year: "In the hypothetical world created by such games, [players] become confident and gain satisfaction, which they cannot get in the real world."
+The head of a software association said to gaming website Play.tm that same year "In the hypothetical world created by such games, [players] become confident and gain satisfaction, which they cannot get in the real world."

 In 2007, a 26-year-old man identified only as "Zhang" died of a heart attack following a seven-day gaming binge, while a 30-year-old man died in a Guangzhou Internet cafe after playing online games for three straight days.

+France

+In February 2025, a 23-year old man murdered 11-year old Louise after an online altercation in Fortnite.